thomasp85/ggfx/README.md

 ## Installation

-ggfx is not on CRAN yet (but will probably at some point).
-In the mean time, if you are craving for that sweet sweet blur, you can install it from github:
+You can install ggfx from CRAN in the usual manner (`install.packages('ggfx')`) or you can grab the development version directly from github using the devtools package:

 ``` r
 # install.packages('devtools')